JPHHacks/Serverless-Cloud-Resume/README.md

 3. **Invalidates CloudFront Cache**: The workflow ensures that the CloudFront distribution is updated to serve the latest version of the website.

 This automation simplifies the deployment process, ensuring that the live site is always up-to-date with the latest changes.

+## AWS Account Management

+To facilitate secure access to AWS resources, I created an AWS Organizations setup for managing SSO (Single Sign-On) user accounts.
+This allows for centralized management of user permissions and access across multiple AWS accounts, ensuring that users have the appropriate level of access based on their roles.

 ## Project Challenges